TinkerBoard/tinkerboard.github.io/docs/developer-guide/tinker_board_3n/tinker_os_android.md

 lunch Tinker_Board_3N-userdebug
 ```

 Run the `build.sh` script to build the code.
-Here the argument `U` is provided to build the u-boot, the arguments `C` and `K` are provided to build the kernel, the argument `A` is provided to build the Android, and the argument `u` is provided to pack all the images.
+Here the option `U` is provided to build the u-boot, the options `C` and `K` are provided to build the kernel, the option `A` is provided to build the Android, and the option `u` is provided to pack all the images.
 All the images will be stored in the directory rockdev/Image-Tinker_Board_3N.
 ```bash
 ./build.sh -UCKAu
 ```

-You can configure the build number with the argument `n`.
-If the argument `p` is provided, the build output will be moved to the directory IMAGE.
+You can configure the build number with the option `n`.
+If the option `p` is provided, the build output will be moved to the directory IMAGE.
 ```bash
 ./build.sh -UCKAup -n X.Y.Z
 ```

-## Building OTA packages
+## Building OTA package
-You can provide the argument `o` to build the OTA packages.
+You can provide the option `o` to build target files archieve and the OTA package.
 The target-files.zip archive and the full OTA package will be built out.
 ```bash
 ./build.sh -UCKAou
 ```